 Volunteer expenses will be reimbursed up to £30 per visit.
 This is for mileage and the costs of activities undertaken with the child or young person.

 If you'd like to volunteer, even up to a few hours a month, email Barnsley Independent Visitors Service at firstname.lastname@example.org.

-You can also register your interest and read more about this opportunity on the Barnsley CVS website by selecting 'befriending / mentoring' under the area of interest.
+You can also register your interest and read more about the role.
+Details are on the Barnsley CVS website by selecting 'befriending / mentoring' under the area of interest.

-The scheme operates under safer recruitment practices and all volunteers will be expected to undergo an enhanced check with the Disclosure and Barring Service (DBS).
+The scheme operates under safer recruitment practices.
+All volunteers will be expected to undergo an enhanced check with the Disclosure and Barring Service (DBS).